espebra/scs/README.md

 ### Upload

 The following will upload the content of the file *sourcefile* to the bucket *somebucket* with the file name *targetfile*.
+Targetfile may contain the character /, which will make it look like a directory structure.

     # curl -L -H 'expect: 100-continue' --data-binary "@sourcefile" http://somebucket.scs.company.com/targetfile